Dhghomon/easy_rust/README.md

 }
 ```

 So even though `.cycle()` might never end, the other iterator only runs six times when zipping them together.
-That means that the iterator made by `.cycle()` doesn't get a `.next()` call again so it is done.
+That means that the iterator made by `.cycle()` doesn't get a `.next()` call again so it is done after six times.
 The output is:

 ```
 [(0, "even"), (1, "odd"), (2, "even"), (3, "odd"), (4, "even"), (5, "odd")]